Sanctuary cities: Three states, three very different approaches

 According to the Pew Research Center, nearly half of the approximately 11 million undocumented immigrants living in the U.S. last year resided in three states: California, with 2.35 million; Texas, with 1.65 million; and Florida, with 850,000.

-And yet, reach of those three states are dealing with the problem differently.
+And yet, each of those three states are dealing with the problem differently.

 California